• New

 The box contains 10 individually wrapped wipes.
 Each napkin measures 24x24 cm.

-Means for preventing the appearance of bedsores in bedridden patients in the form of a non-woven napkin impregnated with a mixture of dimexide, salicylic acid and aluminum chloride.
+A product for preventing the occurrence of bedsores in bedridden patients in the form of a non-woven napkin impregnated with a mixture of dimexide, salicylic acid and aluminum chloride.

 Purpose

-Means for regular treatment of skin areas prone to decubitus formation in bedridden patients.
-The procedures are periodically repeated until the normal functional state of the problem areas of the skin is fully restored.
+A product for regular treatment of skin areas prone to bedsore formation in bedridden patients.
+The procedures are repeated periodically until the normal functional state of the problem areas of the skin is completely restored.

 Properties

-It has an antiseptic, locally irritating and anti-inflammatory effect against the background of a decrease in tissue maceration.
-Indispensable for quick and easy cleansing of the skin without the use of water and detergents.
+It has an antiseptic, local irritant and anti-inflammatory effect while reducing tissue maceration.
+Indispensable for quick and convenient skin cleansing without the use of water or detergents.
 The components contained in the impregnating solution stimulate the maintenance of tissue integrity and have a softening effect.

-Powerful bactericidal properties allow the use of a remedy for the prevention of diaper rash and bedsores.
+Powerful bactericidal properties make it possible to use the product for the prevention of diaper rash and bedsores.

 We present to your attention the program "How we will treat"

-Our topic is devoted to bedsores - a very difficult problem that few people know about until they directly encounter it.
-Moreover, bedsores can form completely in any person, regardless of age.
+Our topic is dedicated to bedsores - a very difficult problem that few people know about until they are directly confronted with it.
+Moreover, bedsores can form in any person, regardless of age.

-It is extremely important to follow preventive measures and adhere to simple rules regarding lifestyle.
-It is very important to be able to identify the problem in time and take the necessary measures, choose the right therapy.
+It is extremely important to follow preventive measures and adhere to simple lifestyle rules.
+It is very important to be able to identify the problem in time and take the necessary measures, choosing the right therapy.

-The guest of the program is Nikita Olegovich Somov, surgeon at the Central Clinical Hospital of St. Alexis, lecturer at the Department of Surgery of the Russian National Research Medical University.
+The guest of the program is Nikita Olegovich Somov, surgeon at the Saint Alexy Central Clinical Hospital, teacher at the Department of Surgery, Russian National Research Medical University named after.
 N.I.
 Pirogov.
 Telegram channel: https://t.me/surgeryworld

 Compositions Dimexide, salicylic acid and an aqueous solution of aluminum chloride 6-aqueous.